joaomcteixeira/Tree-of-Life/docs/Workflow.md

 python tree_of_life.py
 ```

-Tree-of-Life aims to be platform independent, it sould run where ever Python can run.
-Python itself provides a excelent interface between developers and the different OS platforms; therefore, Tree-of-Life is written fully in Python an is compatible with Python 2.7 and 3.x series.
+Tree-of-Life aims to be platform independent, it should run where ever Python can run.
+Python itself provides a excellent interface between developers and the different OS platforms; therefore, Tree-of-Life is written fully in Python an is compatible with Python 2.7 and 3.x series.
 I consider safe to rely on Python because nowadays (year 2018) virtually every computer has Python installed and the above command can be executed straightforwardly.
 Installing Python from scratch in the user's computer lies outside this project.

 If you are a developer, you are invited to read the `tree_of_life.py` file to understand its workflow from the developer's point of view.